Ghana Cocoa Board: Cocoa Marketing Board (1947–1979)

-Ghana Cocoa Board (1979-)
+Ghana Cocoa Board (1979–)

-In 1984 Cocobod underwent institutional reform aimed at subjecting the cocoa sector to market forces.
-Cocobod's role was reduced, and 40 percent of its staff, or at least 35,000 employees, were dismissed.
+In 1984, the COCOBOD underwent institutional reform aimed at subjecting the cocoa sector to market forces.
+COCOBOD's role was reduced, and 40 percent of its staff, or at least 35,000 employees, were dismissed.
 Furthermore, the government shifted responsibility for crop transport to the private sector.
 Subsidies for production inputs (fertilizers, insecticides, fungicides, and equipment) were removed, and there was a measure of privatization of the processing sector through at least one joint venture.
 In addition, a new payment system known as the Akuafo Check System was introduced in 1982 at the point of purchase of dried beans.

-Ghana's Government implemented a very strategic plan in 1984 putting the sale of agriculture particularly Cocoa in the hands of the Government.
+Ghana's Government implemented a strategic plan in 1984 putting the sale of agriculture, particularly Cocoa, in the hands of the Government.
 With the regulation of pricing and manufacturing controlled by the government over 30,000+ jobs were lost but Ghana still holds its spot as one of three highest yielding countries of Cocoa.

-Jointly with Côte d'Ivoire's Coffee and Cocoa Council (both countries were enemies for years), agreed and announced, on June 11, 2019, a minimal price for cocoa, in order to protect producers.
+In 2018, Ghana and Côte d’Ivoire, the two largest producers of cocoa, founded the Côte d'Ivoire–Ghana Cocoa Initiative, to increase cocoa prices, often described as OPEC for cocoa and thus dubbed "COPEC".

-In 2018, Ghana and Côte d’Ivoire set up a cartel called Cocoa Initiative, often described as OPEC for cocoa and thus dubbed "COPEC".
+In May 2024, Reuters reported that COCOBOD would borrow up to $1.5 billion by September to finance 2024/25 cocoa purchases and compensate for low output.
+An earlier agreed $800 million loan faced delays due to low cocoa output.